YubicoLabs/yed-spoke-example/docs/docs/flow.md

 ## Add flow trigger

 Next, we're going to add a trigger.
-This will be the mechanism that will be used to trigger the flow.
+This will be the mechanism that will be used to start the flow.
 In our case, the trigger will be the custom catalog item that we built earlier.

 First, click the **+ Add a trigger** button.